 My entry into the web, and teaching web design, came at a fortuitous time.
 I made my first website in 2005 in graduate school where I had the luxury to focus and play, not to mention a community of peers and professors I bothered endlessly for help when I broke something.
 During the interview for my first teaching position, I was asked if I could teach web design (including Flash, of course).
 I said “sure!,” without being totally sure.

 While I taught web design, my then teaching colleague and type designer, Gary Munch, was teaching calligraphy.
 A student once pointed out to me the similarities of measuring pixels in the CSS Box Model to counting units for the column widths in calligraphy class.
 Mind.
 Blown.
 Gary introduced me to Jeffrey Zeldman’s Designing with Web Standards.
 It changed my understanding of the relationship between typography and web design, structure and content, and how the semantic web was more accessible and sustainable.

 CSS Zen Garden was (is, it’s still around) another important tool for developing those early web typography skills.
-The site is a series of demo to show how web content can be completely separated from the style itself.
+The site is a series of demos to show how web content can be completely separated from the style itself.
 This was one of my favorite teaching tools and a great way to learn about CSS, typographic hierarchy, and visual communication.

 The past meets the present

 The early to mid-2000s saw initiatives that attempted to apply the principles of traditional typographic design in print to the web and screen environment.
 The Elements of Typographic Style Applied to the Web by Richard Rutter, used the framework of Bringhurst’s The Eltements of Typographic Style to illustrate how those rules can be followed on the web using CSS3 (as Rutter says on the About page, “to allay some of the myths surrounding typography on the web,”).
 These efforts held the olive branch out for the print designers fearful of the lack of typographic control in a web environment.